FraBod/community-starter-kit/README.md

 # Your GitHub Learning Lab Repository for Community Starter Kit

+FB: So von nun an geht es wohl los.

 Welcome to **your** repository for your GitHub Learning Lab course.
 This repository will be used during the different activities that I will be guiding you through to learn about making your project friendlier for collaboration.

 Oh!
 I haven't introduced myself...